-These DIY bookmarks made out of paint chips are the perfect functional valentine for friends and classmates!
-Follow these step-by-step instructions for a quick and inexpensive way to make your own DIY Valentine’s Day bookmarks.
+These DIY paint chip bookmarks are the perfect functional valentine for friends and classmates!
+Follow these step-by-step instructions for a quick and inexpensive way to make your own DIY valentine bookmarks.

 It’s February, and you know what that means… time to make valentines!